Who Was John Wayne Gacy?

 The “Killer Clown" sometimes lured his victims with the promise of construction work or some other ruse, and then captured, sexually assaulted, tortured and eventually strangled most of them with his hands or with rope.

-History of Sexual Assaults
+Sexual Assaults and Murders

 In 1968, Gacy was convicted of sexually assaulting two teen boys and given a 10-year prison sentence.
 He was released on parole in the summer of 1970, but was arrested again the following year after another teen accused Gacy of sexual assault.
 The charges were dropped when the boy didn't appear during the trial.